An Experienced Estate Planning Attorney Who Listens

 1. Revocable Living Trust

 A Revocable Living Trust is a written document that is created during your lifetime for the protection, management, and distribution of assets should you become incapacitated, challenged by the symptoms of aging, or pass away.
-By stating your beneficiary designations, a Revocable Living Trust indicates how you, the estate owner, want your transfer of assets to occur upon your death, and it can be amended or revoked during your lifetime.
+By stating your beneficiary designations, a Revocable Living Trust indicates how you, the trust owner, want your transfer of assets to occur upon your death, and it can be amended or revoked during your lifetime.

 2. Last Will and Testament

-The Last Will and Testament is a written document that indicates how your property (i.e. real estate, personal possessions, bank accounts, retirement accounts, etc.) will be distributed at the time of your death.
+The Last Will and Testament is a written document that indicates how your property (i.e. real estate, personal property, bank accounts, retirement accounts, etc.) will be distributed at the time of your death.
 It may also include instructions about the care of and appointment of a guardian for minor children.

 3. Living Will & Designation of Health Care Surrogate